June 29-30 2019

 Hoopfest always takes place the last weekend of June:

-Through the guaranteed deadline (date TBA), the team fees are:
+Through the guaranteed deadline (May 17th), the team fees are:

 REGISTRATION FOR HOOPFEST 2019 IS NOW OPEN.